AntoineRR/blog-website/_drafts/2022-09-20-git-cheatsheet.md

 # From branch to branch

-I sometimes work on several features in parallel, and develop each of them in their on git branch.
-I create those branch using:
+I sometimes work on several features in parallel, and develop each of them on their own git branch.
+I create those branches using:
 ```console
 $ git checkout -b <branch-name>
 ```